zgq1879/EGM/README.md

 bash scripts/sft_qwen3_8b_grounding.sh
 ```

-We have provided a 1k subset `vanilla_grounding_reasoning_training_dataset_cot_subset.jsonl` here solely as an example for SFT.
+The finetuned model is saved in `${BASE_DIR}/models/EGM-8B-SFT`.
+In this repository, we provide a 1k subset `vanilla_grounding_reasoning_training_dataset_cot_subset.jsonl`  solely as an example for SFT.
 For further details on full SFT data construction and training other models, please refer to`sft/README.md`.

 ## RL Training